Nicaragua Tax Calculator (2026)

 Assumptions

-• · Social security contributions are deductible from taxable income before calculating income tax.
+• · Social security contribution of 7% is deductible from taxable income.

 Frequently asked questions

-How much income tax do I pay in Nicaragua if I'm a resident employee?
+How much income tax do I pay in Nicaragua as a resident employee?

-What is the Social Security contribution rate in Nicaragua?
+What is the highest income tax rate in Nicaragua?

 Compare Nicaragua with another country